-Given a log of pointer definitions and memory allocations, NEONGOBY's offline detector finds alias analysis errors in two steps: it scans the log to compute the DidAlias results, and then checks DidAlias against an alias analysis and emits error reports.
+Given a log of pointer definitions and memory allocations, NEON-GOBY's offline detector finds alias analysis errors in two steps.
+First, it scans the log to compute the DidAlias results.
+Second, it checks DidAlias against an alias analysis and emits error reports.

 From a high level, NEONGOBY computes DidAlias results as follows.
-To distinguish a pointer in different function invocations, NEONGOBY assigns a unique context number to each invocation, and maintains a call stack CS of context numbers.
-It also maintains two maps: a (conceptual) map V from an address to a version number for handling memory reuse, and a map P from a pointer's unique ID and its context number to an address and version for tracking where pointers point to.
-We use definition to refer to a pointer-context pair, and location to refer to an address-version pair.
+It maintains two maps: a (conceptual) map V from an address to a version number for handling memory reuse, and a map P from a pointer's unique ID to an address and version for tracking where pointers point to.
+We use a location to refer to an address-version pair.
 Given a log, NEONGOBY scans the records sequentially from the beginning.
 Upon a memory allocation record, NEONGOBY updates V to assign a new version number for the addresses within the allocated range, so the same addresses get different versions before and after this allocation.
-Upon a function entry record, NEONGOBY generates a new context number for this invocation, and pushes it to the call stack.
-Correspondingly, upon a function return record, NEONGOBY pops the call stack so that the caller's context number will be on top.
-Upon a pointer definition record l with pointer ptr and address addr, NEONGOBY searches V for l.addr's current version and updates P to make $\langle l.ptr, top(CS) \rangle$ point to location $\langle l.addr, V[l.addr] \rangle$.
-It then searches P for pointer definitions that point to the same location; for each such pointer definition d, it adds $\langle l.ptr, d.ptr \rangle$ and $\langle d.ptr, l.ptr \rangle$ to DidAlias unless d.ptrand l.ptr are in the same function and their contexts are different.
-(Note that $\langle l.ptr, l.ptr \rangle$ is in DidAlias because a pointer aliases itself.)
+Upon a pointer definition record l with pointer ptr and address addr, NEONGOBY searches V for l.addr's current version and updates P to make l.ptr point to location $\langle l.addr, V[l.addr] \rangle$.
+It then searches P for pointers that point to the same location; for each such pointer p, it adds $\langle l.ptr, p \rangle$ and $\langle p, l.ptr \rangle$ to DidAlias.
+(Note that $\langle l.ptr, l.ptr \rangle$) is in DidAlias because a pointer aliases itself.)